AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

     ![](../images/U5lab08-image6.png)

-### Task 3: Add Select Columns in Dataset Component
+### Task 4: Add Select Columns in Dataset Component

+In this task, you will add Select Columns in Dataset Component that filter your dataset to include only the columns (features) relevant to your machine learning model.
+This helps improve model performance and reduces unnecessary complexity.

 1. Switch to the **Component** tab and search for **Select Columns in Dataset**.
 Then drag the component into your canvas, placing it below the **Clemson_Dataset**.